brunorijsman/dske-python/docs/protocol-guide.md

 Celia uses the received key meta-data to extract the authentication key value from her copy of the PSRD and uses it to validate the received signature.

+Once Carol and Celia have established an encryption key, they deliver that encryption key to the encryptors using a key delivery protocol such as ETSI QKD 014 or SKIP.

 The scheme that we have described thus far becomes impractical if we have a very large number of clients.
 Each client would have to pro-actively and a-priori exchange PSRD with each of the other clients